octave-app/octave-app.github.io/docs/index.md

 When running Octave.app for the first time, instead of just double-clicking it, you will need to right-click on it and choose "Open", so you get a dialog asking you if you really want to run it, since it's from an unidentified developer.
 This is because the app is not signed.
 This is something we're working on.

-If you're feeling adventurous, beta and pre-release versions can be found on the [Developer Downloads](/Developer-Downloads.html) page.
+If you're feeling adventurous, some beta and pre-release versions can be found on the [Developer Downloads](/Developer-Downloads.html) page.

 ## Requirements

-* macOS, version 10.14 Mojave or newer
+* macOS, version 12 Monterey or newer
   * (Some older versions of Octave.app support older versions of macOS.)
 * MacTeX, if you want the **help** command to work properly for Octave Forge packages